Whitmore (horse): 2018: five-year-old season

 Whitmore started his five-year old campaign on March 10 with his second win in the Hot Springs Stakes.
 Then he raced in the Count Fleet Sprint Handicap on April 14.
-He was still in last place with only an eighth of a mile remaining before Santana found racing room.
+He was still in last place with an eighth of a mile remaining before Santana found racing room.
 Whitmore then surged to lead by three-quarters of a length and win the race for a second time.
 "Today, there was a lot of speed, and I wanted to be off of it.
 When he got in the clear, he became a different horse.
 He just blew by them," said Santana.

 Whitmore was winless in his next three starts but was competitive with the top sprinters on the East Coast.
 He finished fourth to Limousine Liberal in the Churchill Downs Stakes, second by a neck to Imperial Hint in the True North Stakes, and second by a neck to Limousine Liberal in the Belmont Sprint.

-In the Forego Stakes at Saratoga Race Course on August 25, Whitmore faced an excellent field that was led by City of Light and Limousine Liberal.
-Whitmore rated behind the early pace on the rail while City of Light was forced to go wide after breaking poorly.
-Whitmore took the lead turning from home and held off a late charge from City of Light, with Limousine Liberal closing late for third.
+In the Forego Stakes at Saratoga Race Course on August 25, Whitmore faced a field that was led by City of Light and Limousine Liberal.
+He rated behind the early pace on the rail while City of Light went wide after breaking poorly.
+Whitmore took the lead turning from home and held off a late charge from City of Light, with Limousine Liberal closing for third.
 It was Whitmore's first Grade 1 win.